urosevic/youtube-channel/readme.txt

 Playlist ID can contain lowercase and uppercase letters, dash and underscore characters.
 Regular playlists starts with uppercase letters **PL** (like *PLEC850BE962234400*), while Playlist ID for YouTube mixes start with uppercase **RD** (eg. *RDCfMMlT8Lyns*).

-= Video titles missing after plugin update =

-If you entered shortcode before version 3.0.8, you could have set the parameter `showtitle=1`.

-This parameter now accepts different values: `none`, `above` and `below`, depending do you wish to hide the video title or to show it above/below the video thumbnail.

-You can do the following:
-1. Remove the `showtitle` parameter from the shortcode and set **Show title** global plugin option on **Content** tab, or
-1. Change parameter `showtitle` to `above` or `below`.

-= How to force embedding 320p video with better audio quality? =
+= How to force embedding video with better audio quality? =

-YouTube provide 320p videos if the height of the embedded video is 320 or more.
+YouTube provide better videos if the height of the embedded video is 320 or more.
 If you use a small YTC video size, 240p will be loaded instead.
 It's not possible to force 720p in tiny YTC.

 = I enabled option `Hide YT Logo` and YouTube logo is still visible =